process-project/iee/README.md

 You need to create user/role for your account in PostgreSQL.
 At the moment Superuser privileges are required due to citext.
+You may also manually activate the citext extension as shown below - in which case normal privileges would be sufficient.

+### Manual activation of the citext extention

+1. Create the databases (at least for the development and test environments).
+You may run `bin/setup` (and allow it to fail due to insufficient privileges, but after DBs were created) or create the them manually with an unprivileged user as the owner.
+2. As the PostgreSQL superuser run the `CREATE EXTENSION IF NOT EXISTS citext WITH SCHEMA public;` query on all databases (dev, test, ...) to activate the extension.

 ## Installation